nosdav/server/README.md

     -c or --cert: The path to the certificate file.
 Default: './fullchain.pem' (optional) -o or --owners: pubkeys (csv) of owners in singleuser mode (optional) -i or --invites: Enable or disable the invite system.
+Default: true (enabled) -x or --inbox: Enable or disable the inbox system.
 Default: true (enabled)

 The server will listen for incoming requests at https://localhost:3118 if port is not set